Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Bug in UI sometimes the connection is stale.
+- [ ] Tauri uses tokio under the hood.
-    - Sometimes the device applications not changing.

-## Todo
+    - Check if need to use tokio package directly or indirectly via tauri runtime tokio.
 - [ ] Add system tray
     - [ ] system tray icon and menu
     - [ ] minimize to tray functionality

+## Todo

 - [ ] Implement server discovery/scanning
     - I do not know how to.
 Will look into it.
-- [ ] Tauri uses tokio under the hood.
-    - Check if need to use tokio package directly or indirectly via tauri runtime tokio.

 ## Done